hendriknielaender/zvm/README.md

 zvm default <version>   # Set a specified version as the default zvm current             # Display the currently active Zig version
 ```

+## Contributing
+Contributions, issues, and feature requests are welcome!